Geometric Analysis of Neural Regression Collapse via Intrinsic Dimension

-{\em (i) Low-data tasks and noisy-target tasks.} In this case (Figs.~\ref{fig:5x3-subfig}(b), (e), (h)), the test MSE scatter plots exhibit surprising U-shaped curves relative to $ID_H$, with minimum error occurring near $ID_H \simeq ID_Y$.
-Why does test MSE increase with $ID_H$ when $ID_H > ID_Y$?
-To explain this, we note that when the amount of training data is small, or when the targets are noisy, $f_\theta$ learns a feature manifold whose intrinsic dimension is higher than that of the true feature manifold because of the stronger negative effect of outliers.
-In these cases, the extra dimensions in the feature manifold are being used to predict training sample-specific noise, leading to overfitting the training set.
-This overfitting is exacerbated when regularization is reduced, or equivalently, when $ID_H$ is increased, leading to higher test MSE (Fig.~\ref{fig:5x3-subfig}).
-Thus in the low data and high noise regimes with $ID_H \gg ID_Y$, generalization can be improved when the intrinsic dimension of last-layer features is decreased.
+\begin{itemize}[leftmargin=12pt] \item {\em (i) Low-data or noisy-target tasks.} In this case (Figs.~\ref{fig:generalization} (f), (g), (j)), the test MSE plots exhibit surprising U-shaped dependence on $\idh$, with a minimum error near $\idh = \idy$.
+Why does test MSE increase with $\idh$ when $\idh > \idy$?
+To explain this, we note that when the amount of training data is small, or when the targets are noisy, $f_\theta$ learns a feature manifold whose intrinsic dimension is higher than that of the true feature manifold due to the stronger negative effect of outliers.
+Then, the extra dimensions in the feature manifold are used to predict training sample-specific noise, leading to overfitting the training set \citep{ma2018dimensionality, ansuini2019intrinsic}.
+This overfitting is exacerbated when regularization is reduced, or equivalently, when $\idh$ is increased, leading to higher test MSE.

-{\em (ii) High-data tasks and low-noise tasks.} In this case, test MSE follows the same trend as train MSE, decreasing monotonically with $ID_H$ (Figs.~\ref{fig:5x3-subfig} (k),(n),(q)).
-To explain this, we note that with a large amount of training data and low target noise, $f_\theta$ can fit the training data closely while maintaining smoothmness to avoid overfitting, and consequently the manifold for $\bH_{train}$ is similar to the manifold for $\bH_{test}$.
-Table~\ref{table:gen} provides the key takeaways concerning generalization and intrinsic dimension.
+\item {\em (ii) High-data and low-noise tasks.} In this case, test MSE follows the same trend as train MSE, decreasing monotonically with $\idh$ (Figs.~\ref{fig:generalization} (h),(i)).
+To explain, we note that with a large amount of training data and low target noise, $f_\theta$ can fit the training data closely while maintaining smoothness to avoid overfitting, and consequently, the training feature manifold $\bH_{\text{train}}$ is likely to resemble the test feature manifold $\bH_{\text{test}}$. \end{itemize}

 \end{itemize}